RSo21/Give_Away_App/README.md

 # Give away app

-in progress "form" give away and mobile version
+Desktop and mobile version only.

 ## General info

-The goal of the project is to create a place where everyone can give unnecessary items to trusted institutions.
+The goal of the project is to create a place where everyone can give away unnecessary items to trusted institutions.

-The project is a website with a simple form that will help users donate things.
+The project is a website with a simple form that will help users donate items (e.g. clothes, books, toys).

 ## Idea